Monday, March 27, 2017

 Links...

-- I always try and link to Peter's 8BitChip adapted games and all are listed right here!
+- I often use Peter's 8BitChip adapted games and all are listed right here!

-- There is also an 8BitChip Forum you should join and a YouTube Channel with lots of adapted game videos.
+- There is an 8BitChip Forum you can join and a YouTube Channel with many adapted games.

-- Have you ever seen Peter's Atari STe versions of Xenon 2, Cannon Fodder, Dungeon Master, etc, etc??
+- Have you seen Peter's Atari STe versions of Xenon 2, Cannon Fodder, Dungeon Master, etc??

 Thursday, March 23, 2017